Let Love Float

 It is earnest.

-But mostly, it’s a bunch of feelings that I think those sent out by Jesus into villages also have…
+But mostly, it’s a bunch of feelings.
+Which is what I think those sent out by Jesus into villages also have, feelings.
+Feelings of awe, wonder, gratitude…

 I wonder where love comes from.

-I invite love to rest on the couple…and true to the example of Jesus giving his first sermon about the poor, the oppressed and the prisoners for love to rest on all who hear my words.
+I invite love, like a spirit, like a feeling, to rest on the couple…and true to the example of Jesus giving his first sermon about the poor, the oppressed, and the prisoners; I invite love to rest on all who hear my words.

 Previous